mmistakes/made-mistakes-jekyll/_drafts/drawing-faces.md

 This all makes perfect sense to me, but sometimes it doesn't quite read that way to other.
 As always if something needs further clarification leave a comment below and I'll do my best to rectify it.

 In the next guide I'm going to [reboot a tutorial]({{ site.url }}{% post_url /articles/2013-05-10-how-to-draw-hair-paper-53 %}) I wrote a year ago about how to draw realistic looking hair with Paper.
-For the most part my technique has remained unchanged, but I think can do better job explaining it with more visuals.
+For the most part my technique has remained unchanged, but I think can do better job expanding it to more hair styles.
 So be on the lookout for that...

 {% include support.html %}